 There are changes to the TGbd, TGbe, TGbf and TGbi timelines.
 Changes will be made to the timeline shortly.

-No questions
+No questions.

 Attendance statistics (11-22-0210r1 slide #4)

 VC2: These slides are a summary of the attendance statistics and sub-group activities during this session.
 The numbers have been increasing slowly over the last year or so.